redwoodjs/redwood/docs/docs/deploy.md

 ## Flightcontrol Deploy

- [Flightcontrol](https://www.flightcontrol.dev?ref=redwood) is a new platform that makes AWS as easy as Heroku or Netlify but still lets you pop the hood and leverage the raw power of AWS if you need.
-It supports servers, static sites, and databases which makes it a perfect fit for hosting scalable Redwood apps.
+ [Flightcontrol](https://www.flightcontrol.dev?ref=redwood) is a new platform that brings world-class deployment DX natively to your AWS account.
+It's easy to use but lets you pop the hood and leverage the raw power of AWS when needed.
+It currently supports servers, static sites, and databases which makes it a perfect fit for hosting scalable Redwood apps.

- ### Flightcontrol tl;dr Deploy
+ ### Flightcontrol Deploy Setup

- If you simply want to experience the Flightcontrol deployment process, including a Postgres or MySQL database, you can do the following:

- 1. create a new redwood project: `yarn create redwood-app ./flightcontrol-deploy`
- 2. after your `flightcontrol-deploy` project installation is complete, init git, commit, and add it as a new repo to GitHub or GitLab
- 3. run the command `yarn rw setup deploy flightcontrol`.
+ 1. In your project, run the command `yarn rw setup deploy flightcontrol`
+ 2. Commit the changes and push to github
+ 3. If you don't have an account, sign up at [app.flightcontrol.dev/signup](https://app.flightcontrol.dev/signup?ref=redwood)
+ 4. Create a new project at [app.flightcontrol.dev/projects/new/1](https://app.flightcontrol.dev/projects/new/1)
+   1. Connect your Github account and select your repo
+   2. Select "Config Type" as `flightcontrol.json`
+   3. Select the AWS region to deploy to.
+   4. Click "Create Project"

+If you have *any* problems or questions, Flightcontrol is very responsive in [their support Discord](https://discord.gg/yY8rSPrD6q).

 ## Netlify Deploy